Understanding Trauma and How It Affects You

 I may be stuck in any of the responses to trauma.
 It may be an addiction.
 I keep doing the same thing—perhaps drinking.
 It gets to the point that I cannot quit and need more of the same thing to get the same sense of relief.
 I may be in freeze mode and do not want to be involved in life.
 It may be something else I do to cope.

 Another kind of trauma—relational trauma—my unhealthy beliefs about myself

-Another kind of trauma is relational trauma…the unhealthy beliefs that I have about myself.
-What makes this trauma different from the other types is that it may have a developmental component.
+Another kind of trauma is relational trauma.
+It is the unhealthy beliefs that I have about myself.
+There may be a developmental component to this type of trauma.
 It happens in relation to others.
-This type of trauma is usually seen with important attachment relationships we have growing up—with parents or other caregivers—although there may be issues that start later in life.
+This type of trauma is usually seen with important attachment relationships.
+The relationship we have growing up with parents or other caregivers.
+Although there may be issues that start later in life.
 How do you treat others and how do you let others treat you?
 It needs to be a two-way relationship.
-Although one may give more for a while, in adult relationships the give-and-take should be equal over time.
+In adult relationships, the give-and-take should be equal over time.
 There needs to be respect without manipulation or control.

-Trauma is my reactions to what is happening in my life.
+Trauma is my reaction to what is happening in my life.
 The trauma could be little or big, or chronic.
-My response to trauma might be to fight, flight, submit, freeze, or cry.
-I might also experience relational trauma, which is the unhealthy beliefs that I have developed about myself.
-Unresolved trauma drives me in what I do, even though I may not be aware of this.
+Your response to trauma might be to fight, flight, submit, freeze, or cry.
+You might experience relational trauma.
+The unhealthy beliefs that you have learned about yourself.
+Unresolved trauma drives you in what you do, even though you may not be aware of it.
 How do you react to trauma?
 What could you improve or change?
-What are you willing to change?
+Is there something you are willing to change?
 What will you change?

 You can learn more about the author Audrey Tait.

-You can learn more about trauma in Reflective Meditations Trilogy: Understanding My Trauma, Healing My Trauma, and Letting Go—Forgiveness.
+You can learn more about trauma in the book Reflective Meditations Trilogy: Understanding My Trauma, Healing My Trauma, and Letting Go—Forgiveness.